aditii-07/Student_Dashboard/README.md

 3. **Notes Panel**
    - Add note name, tag, date, and text.
-   - Pick a note color from the color wheel.
+   - Pick a note color from the given color palette
    - Tags appear automatically — click a tag to filter notes by category.

 4. **Theme Toggle**